wazuh/wazuh-documentation/source/amazon/services/inspector.rst

 Amazon configuration
 --------------------

 Amazon Inspector does not need to store logs into a bucket.
 It uses API calls to retrieve the information.
-You must specify at least a region.
-Multiple regions can be added separated by commas.

 Wazuh configuration
 -------------------